ZijianF/KindaHot/ProjectDocument.md

 Player is encouraged to use the ability of slowing down time and covers on the map to isolate enemies and take them down one by one.

-**If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
-Please include links to resources and descriptions of game-related material that does not fit into roles here.**

 # Main Roles #

 **Please consider that Since we only have two member on the team, we often will have to do tasks that belong to the same role.
 Detailed work will be described in the section**